angular-architects/ngrx-toolkit/docs/docs/mutations.md

 (withMutations((store) => ({
   increment: rxMutation({
     // ...
+    // Passing in a custom option.
+Need to import like:
+    // import { switchOp } from '@angular-architects/ngrx-toolkit'
-    operator: concatOp, // default if `operator` omitted }),
+    operator: mergeOp, // `concatOp` is the default if `operator` is omitted }),
 })),
   class SomeComponent {
     private saveToServer = httpMutation({
       // ...
-      // Passing in a custom option.
-Need to import like:
-      // `import { switchOp } from '@angular-architects/ngrx-toolkit'`
       operator: switchOp,
     });
   });